Ring Dip

 3. 3

-Push through your palms to raise your body back up to the starting position, fully extending your arms.
+Push through the rings, extending your elbows to drive your body back up to the starting position.

 Secondary Muscles